 What is Creative Commons?

-How can I select a Creative Commons license for my track(s)?
+How do I apply a Creative Commons license to my original content?

 You can select the licenses you would like to apply to your original content under the “Metadata” tab in the track’s settings.
 This can be done at the time of upload or any time after.

 If you have additional questions or would like more information on these licenses, you can visit: https://creativecommons.org/.

 Disclaimer: We do not give legal advice.
 The above information is only provided for informational purposes.
 Consult a qualified attorney in your area for more information about copyright and your work.